 In recent years, Leni has focused on supporting institutional and organisational change to help aid and development organisations become more adaptive, learning- and context-sensitive in their programme design and delivery.

-Leni Wild is an experienced researcher with over twelve years’ in policy advice and support.
-She leads the programme of work at ODI on the politics of service delivery, that identifies politically smart and adaptive approaches to address governance and accountability constraints to services.
+Leni Wild is an experienced researcher with over fifteen years’ in policy advice and support.
+She led a programme of work at ODI on the politics of service delivery, that identifies politically smart and adaptive approaches to address governance and accountability constraints to services.
 She has a particular interest in the health and water sectors, and regularly provides training in political economy methods and context analysis as part of the design of programmes.

 She frequently provides policy advice to a range of bilateral and multilateral agencies, including the UK Department for International Development (DFID) and the World Bank, as well as a number of large INGOs.
 Her country experience includes China, Kenya, Liberia, Malawi, Nepal, Nigeria, South Sudan, and Uganda.
 Leni previously managed education programmes in Sierra Leone and Northern Uganda, for a UK-based education charity, and was a Research Fellow in the International Programme at the Institute for Public Policy Research (ippr), providing tailored policy advice and briefings, with a focus on the UK government.

 Leni is a regular commentator on governance and service delivery issues.
 Her blogs have been published in the Guardian, Open Democracy, New Statesman and other major international media outlets.

 - 19 May 2017, TIME Magazine24 April 2015, Devex